kensleDev/persistent-macros.nvim/README.md

 :RegToMacro a MyFirstFunction
 ```

-> **Wanring!
+> **Warning!
 Vim expections these functions to be Pascal Case so make sure the first character of the function is uppercase**:

 3. Call the function from command mode
 ```